An Introduction to Lime in Building

 Introduction to Lime and Hot Limes in Building course package:

-The Introduction to Lime course will also provide valuable background knowledge to anyone wishing to also attend the Hot Limes course the following day.
-These courses can be booked together as a package for the special price of £270 pp.
+The Introduction to Lime in Building course will also provide valuable background knowledge to anyone wishing to also attend the Hot Limes in Building course the following day.
+These courses can be booked together as a package for the special price of £295 per person - book here.

 - the Lime Cycle, the raw material, slaking, mixing, carbonation